-Membership: Two faculty members; the Dean of Special Programs; the Dean of the Faculty/Vice President for Academic Affairs or a designated representative; and the Director and Academic Advisor of the MALS Program.
+Membership: Two faculty members; a representative from the Office of Special Programs; the Dean of the Faculty/Vice President for Academic Affairs or a designated representative; and the Director and Academic Advisor of the MALS Program.

-ATHLETIC COUNCIL - Elected
+1. ATHLETIC COUNCIL - Elected